Brother Band: Outcasts

 Character Development

-Add to your CHARACTERIZATION CHART (MS Word Doc) — from Week 17.
+Add to your CHARACTERIZATION CHART (MS Word Doc) — from Week 17 if you’ve found new interesting evidence.
+On the back of your characterization chart address the questions listed below.

 Is your character: